rupran/elfremove/README.md

 **Usage:**

 ```
-./remove_tool_libtrader.py [-h] [-l] [--lib [LIB [LIB ...]]] [--libonly] [--overwrite] [-v] json
+./remove_tool_libtrader.py [-h] [-l] [--lib [LIB ...]] [--libonly] [--overwrite] [--addr_list] [--keep_files] [-v] json

+Remove unneccessary symbols of given librarys.

+positional arguments:
-	json:  the json file from librarytrader
+  json             the json file from libtrader

 optional arguments:
   -h, --help       show this help message and exit
   -l, --local      remove local functions
-  --lib [LIB [LIB ...]]
-                        list of librarys to be processed, use all librarys
-                        from json file if not defined
+  --lib [LIB ...]  list of librarys to be processed, use all librarys from json file if not defined
   --libonly        name of binary has to start with 'lib'
-  --overwrite           overwrite original library files, otherwise work with
-                        a copy in the current working directory
+  --overwrite      overwrite original library files, otherwise work with a copy in the current working directory
   --addr_list      print list of removed locations (addresses) with size
+  --keep_files     generate keep files for shrinkelf
   -v, --verbose    set verbosity
 ```

 **Output**: